 My failures in gardening gave me numerous opportunities to feel bad about myself, to think I wasn’t smart enough, I couldn’t get it right, I had done something wrong again.
 Our negative beliefs about ourselves become our instant response to anything that goes wrong.
 It is very revealing to see where our mind goes in the presence of disappointments and failures.
 Ideally, we learn to accept our experiences in life without judging them.
 We still gain from the experience without adding a layer of berating ourselves along the way.

-Breathing in light and breathing out your negative beliefs one at a time, over and over until they release their hold on you.
+Breathe in light and breathe out your negative beliefs one at a time, over and over until they release their hold on you.
 By acknowledging the negative, filling it with light and breathing it out, we create space for something more positive to grow.
 You can learn more about my Breathe in Light technique here.

 Nurturing helps us to reach our true potential

 Another big lesson learned was about nurturing the garden by watering.
 I wanted to believe that if I put straw down, then I wouldn’t have to water my plants.
 The reality was they still needed to be watered, just not as often.
 So, my hands-off-never-watering technique was not very nurturing to my tomato plants.
 Perhaps that was why my tomatoes weren’t heavy producers?

 Once my gardening intuition kicked in, I realized that I needed to water on a regular basis.
 Watering a huge garden takes a lot of energy and commitment.
 Being consistent about watering is what helps the plants grow and produce to their fullest potential.
 Finding a way to incorporate watering without feeling overwhelmed or frustrated was the challenge.
 Discovering soaker hoses was a step in the right direction.
 Googling how often to use your soaker hoses was the next step in the right direction.